 He says, “I think it’s going to be harder for human analysts to keep up with this volume of data and to deliver consistent high-quality decision making, so for me, AI is first and foremost about automation.

-“I don’t we’re at the point where we can completely replace human analysts, because a lot of business use cases require human judgment.
+“I don’t think we’re at the point where we can completely replace human analysts, because a lot of business use cases require human judgment.
 But we need automation to scale up a business to keep up with demand from the customer side.
 It’s hard to do it any other way.”

 The moral obligations of AI